 1. Introduction

-There are many parsers which have been researched in Vietnam [REF].
-In our knowledge, there is no research about the A*algorithm for parsing.
-The other best-first-search algorithm like beam search, Dijkstra… were implemented and got the nice result [6],[7].
+There are many parsers which have been researched in Vietnam [5], [6], [7].
+In our knowledge, there is no research about the A*search algorithm for parsing.
+The other best-first-search algorithm like beam search, Dijkstra… were implemented and got the nice result [6], [7].
 However, these algorithms are still lame and got some troubles about speed and accuracy.
-Not in parsing, but in the searching algorithm, A* is always considered higher than those algorithm.
-So, A* parser is a good choice to research and development.
+A* algorithm is always considered higher than those algorithms not only in parsing, but also in the searching.
+So, A* algorithm based parser is a good choice to research and development.

-A* algorithm is a well-known algorithm in the best-first-search branch, which is one of the best searching algorithm in the world.
+A* algorithm is a well-known algorithm in the best-first-search branch, which is one of the best searching algorithm in the world [11].
 Unlike the other best-first-search, the perfect of A* algorithm makes it become the algorithm model which researched and improved by many scientists.
 A* algorithm for parsing has been proposed by Dan Klein and Christopher D. Manning (2003) and got some good result about improving the speed of parsing system[2].

-But the speed of A* is really optimal, isn’t it?
-Is there some case or situation that the speed will be declined?
-That must be some potential error, and we have to optimize it.
-There is no real optimize algorithm, but if we can find out and correct it, we take one step to “the perfect”, a relatively perfect [REF].
+In this paper, we present about two issues.
+First, we describes the A* algorithm which is adapted to parsing technique in Vietnamese Speech Synthesizer.
+And second, the HTA (hierarchical tree algorithm) model is proposed to improving the speed of A* algorithm in parsing system.

 2. A* ALGORITHM FOR PARSING

 A* algorithm operates on basically parsing items called node.
 A node includes three attributes: tag, start and end.
-Tag just indicates the current node POS tag (known as syntactic tag), and (start, end) denote a start-end position of the string which the node generates in the sentence.
-The parser maintains two data structures: a chart or table (note as CHART), which records edges for which (best) parses have already been found, and an agenda of newly-formed edges waiting to be processed (note as AGENDA).
+Tag indicates the current node POS tag (known as syntactic tag), and (start, end) denote a start-end position of the string which the node generates in the sentence.
+The parser maintains two data structures: a chart or table (note as CHART), which records edges for which (best) parses have already been found, and an agenda of newly-formed edges to be processed (note as AGENDA).

 2.1.
 The A* parsing process